FriendsOfCake/crud/README.md

 The Crud component always operates on the modelClass of your controller, that is the first model in your $uses array

-By default Crud component asumes your add and edit actions is identical, and will attempt to render the "form.ctp" file
+By default Crud component asumes your add and edit views is identical, and will render them both with a "form.ctp" file.

-There is no view for delete action, it will always just redirect
+There is no view for delete action, it will always redirect

 ### Event system

 The CRUD plugin uses the new event system introduced in Cake 2.1

 #### Global accessible subject properties

 The subject object can be accessed through $event->subject in all event callbacks

 <table>